Resources

 The Change Model is a framework for any project or programme that is seeking to achieve transformational, sustainable change.

-The model, originally developed in 2012, provides a useful organising framework for sustainable change and transformation that delivers real benefits for patients and the public.
-It was created to support health and care to adopt a shared approach to leading change and transformation.
+The model, provides a useful organising framework for sustainable change and transformation that delivers real benefits for patients and the public.
+It was created to support health and care teams and organisations to adopt a shared approach to leading change and transformation.